Archive for May, 2008

 Eben Sorkin, was one of designers joined 10 minutes critique, asked me to get the audio and he proposed we should provide this audio to every one who was curious about this event.
 And then, he compiled several photos, specimens, and movies to edit this audio and uploaded to YouTube.

-The 10 minutes type critique is an usual event of TypeCon.
+The 10 minutes type critique is a regular event of TypeCon.
 Three critics provide their opinions to the attendees watching submitted type designs.
-Matthew Carter, John Dawner, and Akira Kobayashi were the critics this time.
+Matthew Carter, John Dawner, and Akira Kobayashi were the critics at that time.
 Every attendee have 10 minutes only.
 They explained their concept and asked critics several questions within 10 minutes.
 The audience also asked their question about attendees works.

 photo:The member list of 10 minutes type critique on the wall of front desk.